UK Council for Psychotherapy

 from Amaravati Buddhist monastery writing of the meditation teachings of Ajahn Sumedho

-Counselling for eco-anxiety in London, Camden, Kings Cross - climate grief, causes of climate change stress, types of climate grief Climate change Counselling London, Camden, Kings Cross - eco-anxiety therapy
+Counselling for eco-anxiety eco-distress in London, Camden, Kings Cross - climate grief, causes of climate change stress, types of climate grief

-Different Paradigm For Sustainability In terms of sustainability, the way things are in the world are not working and it could be said that the world is focusing on the wrong things, especially when it feels dystopian, alienating from the heart, mind, spirit and is out of tune with ourself, community and the wider world, our interdependence, interconnectedness, oneness, unity (see also Societal Dysfunction, Climate Change, The Impact Of Eco-Anxiety, Climate Grief, Collective Trauma - What May Be Happening Inside).
-Global problems need global solutions, requiring structural shifts.
+Different Paradigm For Sustainability In terms of sustainability, the way things are in the world may not be working for many of us.
+And it could be said that the world is focusing on the wrong things, especially when it feels dystopian, alienating from the heart, mind, spirit and is out of tune with ourself, community and the wider world, our interdependence, interconnectedness, oneness, unity and shared purpose (see also Societal Dysfunction, Climate Change, The Impact Of Eco-Anxiety, Climate Grief, Collective Trauma - What May Be Happening Inside).
+Global problems ultimately need both local and global solutions, requiring structural shifts.
 As long ago as 1987 the UN's Brundtland Report (also called Our Common Future) attempted to define sustainability "Development that meets the needs of the present without compromising the ability of future generations to meet".
 The British Quaker movement back in 1988 made a clear statement acknowledging the sanctity of life, that the human footprint on the globe needs to be light and undamaging: "Our planet is unstable, seriously ill and we can feel the pain.
 We have been reminded of the many ways in which the future health of the earth is under threat as a result of our selfishness, ignorance and greed.
 Our Earth needs attention respect, love, care, and prayer".
-Unloving, universal damage has been done to planet, now requiring universal love and action - prioritising the planet in all our lives.
+We may see that unloving, universal damage has been done to the planet, now requiring universal love and action - prioritising the planet in all our lives.
 Acknowledging the need for reparation, the Quaker movement define sustainability as living in a way we bequeath to the next generation that leaves the planet in the same or better state through stewardship and address the need for "sustained" sustainability through a number of qualities: truth, equality, simplicity, beauty, peace (see also Peace Of Mind, Stilling Our Mind, Contentment, Inner Peace, Internal Calmness - What May Help).
 This goes against our current ways of living, as if we humans possess, own the planet, necessitating a paradigm shift towards a visionary landscape in our minds, including guardianship, trusteeship, stewardship.
 The impact of our inner world affects the outer and the impact of the outer world also affects our inner world.
 As in relationships, there can be an imbalance between givers and takers, and how we give and take from the planet may need to be changed, transformed.
 Radical problems need radical solutions.
-And we have yet to discover, decide upon, act with different sustainable ways of living, e.g. a softer life - powerfully, only contributing towards sustainable investments, economics (this may need radically tackling inequality, redistributing finance on a global scale) embracing universal principles, tuning into forms of energy, consciousness, co-creation, supported through spiritual depth.
-Placing healthy sustainability in all its manifestations may need to be a fundamentally different global paradigm, rising above narrow state interests.
-We may need to acknowledge what connects and disconnects us, what is disharmonious, harmonious, what's happening to the planet as a spiritual crisis, requiring spiritual solutions, consciousness both in and beyond us with planet-sustaining living and actions.
-Utilising critical thinking, moving towards momentum, we may want to be more empathic, active, creative out in the world, towards transforming radical change, holding our politicians and their petty tribalism to account and no longer be puppets to the puppeteers (for the planet is uninterested in party politics).
-Democracy is intended as a powerful tool for justice and equality and at its core is supposed to be about transparency and accountability, built on principles of respect for human rights, collective decision making through open dialogue and needs safeguarding to protect subversion.
-We may question what is the point of democracy if on the surface it's a seemingly functional system, yet a viel to protect the interests of corrupt institutions and (ironically a select few) individuals - where concentrated power lives, who have deceitful, selfish, harmful goals, that may be manipulative or corrupt, spreading false information.
-Democracy can be experienced as a facade, when it claims to uphold democratic values, yet overrides civil liberties, where checks and balances are ineffective, which actually oppress rather than liberate, when power is exploited by those in control through misinformation, censorship for divisive narrative, undermining public trust, because the powers that be are not always acting in the best interest of people.
-It may therefore be crucial for systems to be informed, vigilant and engaged in order to resist forces, that may seek to undermine true democratic principles.
-A reworking of political systems, which enhances democracy, a green economy, tuning into forms of energy, valuing consciousness in and beyond us may be called for.
+And we have yet to discover, decide upon, act with different sustainable ways of living, e.g. a softer life - powerfully, only contributing towards sustainable investments, economics (this may need radically tackling inequality, redistributing finance on a global scale) embracing universal principles, tuning into forms of energy, consciousness, co-creation.
+Placing healthy sustainability in all its manifestations may need a fundamentally different global paradigm, rising above narrow state interests.
+We may need to acknowledge what connects and disconnects us, what is disharmonious, harmonious, what's happening to the planet as a spiritual crisis, requiring spiritual solutions, supported through spiritual depth, consciousness both in and beyond us with planet-sustaining living and actions.

 Counselling London Psychotherapy Central London